Reassessing the threat posed by pine wood nematode to UK forestry

-- Perform experiments exposing PWN to a range of beetle life stages from UK species, both with and without the co-presence of Monochamus to assess nematode responses to chemical cues.
+- Perform experiments exposing PWN to a range of UK beetle cuticular extractions, both with and without the co-presence of Monochamus extractions to assess nematode responses to chemical cues.

 - Draw up actionable recommendations for PWN.